 Dalton is a proud alumnus of the College of the Holy Cross, graduating in 2021 with a degree in Economics and Political Science and certificates in Business Fundamentals and Entrepreneurship.
 In college, he cultivated his customer service skills through his work in Human Resources and in the spring and summer of 2020, launched a small startup crafting and selling homemade salsa.
 He is a native of Oxford MA, and takes pride in seeing WooSox baseball make an impact on a region he calls home.

-Katarina is entering her first season with the WooSox as Merchandise Manager.
-As merchandise manager, Katarina oversees the team store and e-commerce operations.
-Katarina previously spent time working for the Amarillo Sod Poodles, Double-A for the San Diego Padres and the Indianapolis Indians, Triple-A for the Pittsburgh Pirates in the merchandise department.
+In the 2022 season, Katarina will be entering her 8th season in Minor League Baseball and 3rd season with the Triple-A Red Sox.
+As Director of Merchandise, Kat oversees the team store and e-commerce operations.
+Kat previously spent time working for the Amarillo Sod Poodles, Double-A for the San Diego Padres and the Indianapolis Indians, Triple-A for the Pittsburgh Pirates in the merchandise department.

 Dan Fontaine joined the Worcester Red Sox on a full time basis in July 2018, after having been an intern for the team since 2016.
 He started with the team working with the Director of Operations and then in 2017 moved on to work with the Finance Team.